codereport/codereport.github.io/_posts/2020-04-10-CppCastEpisode242IsAwesome.md

 * Work on Rust while at **Mozilla**
 * Work on [Nushell](https://www.nushell.sh/)

-Hearing about Jonathon's career and experience and history was inspiring, so much so that I have listened to the podcast twice now.
+Hearing about Jonathon's story, career and experience was inspiring, so much so that I have listened to the podcast twice now.

 ### Flashback from the Past

-I listen to about 15 programming / technology podcasts and I actually explicitly remember an episode from a different podcast that Jonathon Turner was on that I had listened to previously without knowing that he was Jason's brother.
-He was on [Episode 363](https://changelog.com/podcast/363) of [The Changelog](https://changelog.com/) podcast.
-I remember it vividly because I love hearing passionate people talking about what they are passionate about - and Jonathon's passion for Nushell is palpable when he speaks.
-If you want to here more about Nushell, definitely check this episode out.
-And for random trivia facts, I remember exactly where I was when I listened to the podcast - I was on W Campbell Ave in the midst of a ~50km bike ride back in September 2019 when I lived in Silicon Valley.
-It was on September 8, 2019 4 days after the podcast came out.
+I listen to about 15 programming / technology podcasts.
+Without knowing that Jonathon was Jason's brother, I had previously listened to him on [Episode 363](https://changelog.com/podcast/363) of [The Changelog](https://changelog.com/) podcast, one of the other podcasts I listen to.
+I remember this episode vividly because I love hearing passionate people talking about what they are passionate about - and Jonathon's passion for Nushell is palpable when he speaks.
+If you want to hear more about Nushell, definitely check this episode out.
+The episode was so memorable I remember exactly where I was as I listened.
+I was on W Campbell Ave in the midst of a ~50km bike ride September 8, 2019, 4 days after the podcast came out.
+I was living in Silicon Valley at the time.
 Here is a image of the route I biked:

 ![](/images/bike_ride.PNG){:class="img-responsive"}

 ### Lang.Next Videos

 Jonathon also mentioned Lang.Next during the podcast, which I had also come across in the past.
-I keep track of every talk / presentation / lecture I have watched and on May 1, 2019 I watched [LangNext 2014 (C++, Rust, D, Go)](https://www.youtube.com/watch?v=BBbv1ej0fFo) which is just a copy of the actual talk on Channel 9 [Panel: Systems Programming in 2014 and Beyond](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/Panel-Systems-Programming-Languages-in-2014-and-Beyond)
+I happen to keep track of every talk / presentation / lecture I have watched and on May 1, 2019 I watched [LangNext 2014 (C++, Rust, D, Go)](https://www.youtube.com/watch?v=BBbv1ej0fFo) which is just a copy of the actual talk on Channel 9 [Panel: Systems Programming in 2014 and Beyond](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/Panel-Systems-Programming-Languages-in-2014-and-Beyond)

 <p align="center"><iframe width="640" height="360" src="https://www.youtube.com/embed/BBbv1ej0fFo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></p>

 It is a panel of four language designers:

 * Bjarne Stroustrup (creator of C++)
-* Andrei Alexandrescu (co-designed of D)
+* Andrei Alexandrescu (co-designer of D)
 * Rob Pike (co-creator of Go)
 * Niko Matsakis (core developer for Rust)

-It is a fantastic panel and hearing Jonathon mention on the podcast reminded me that it was on my list of things to do to go back and watch all of the talks.
-Jonathon mentioned on the podcast that he has given many talks, and you can find one of them: [TypeScript – Supersetting JavaScript](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/) on Channel 9 from Lang.Next 2014:
+It is a fantastic panel.
+Hearing Jonathon mention the conference on this episode reminded me that going back and watching all of the Lang.Next talks was on my list of things to do to.
+Jonathon also mentioned on the podcast that he has given many talks, and you can find one of them: [TypeScript – Supersetting JavaScript](https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/) on Channel 9 from Lang.Next 2014:

 <p align="center"><iframe src="https://channel9.msdn.com/Events/Lang-NEXT/Lang-NEXT-2014/TypeScript-Supersetting-JavaScript/player" width="640" height="360" allowFullScreen frameBorder="0" title="TypeScript – Supersetting JavaScript - Microsoft Channel 9 Video"></iframe></p>

-He also tells an awesome story about himself, Bjarne, Niko and other Rust folks having dinner together at the conference and sharing stories - and how it led the Rust development team to internalize some of the lessons that Bjarne shared with them that he learned from creating C++ over previous decades.
+Jonathon also tells an awesome story about himself, Bjarne, Niko and other Rust folks having dinner together at the conference and sharing stories.
+He reflects that this allowed the Rust development team to internalize some of the lessons that Bjarne shared with them that he learned from creating C++ over the previous decades.
 So absolutely cool to hear about that.
 And loved when Jonathon said:

 > And once he [Stroustrup] realizes that we [the Rust team] actually like C++ and that we aren't just hear to dog on C++, we started to have this really awesome conversation about what it was like to design C++ over the years ...

-This echoes what I stated at the beginning of my [lightning talk](https://www.youtube.com/watch?v=tsfaE-eDusg) at Meeting C++ 2019 where I said:
+This echoes what I stated at the beginning of my [lightning talk](https://www.youtube.com/watch?v=tsfaE-eDusg) at Meeting C++ 2019:

 > Not only should we be kind to them [developers in other programming languages], you should think about learning some of these languages.